danbussoni/Fallback2Remove/readme.md

 1. Open PowerShell
 2. Navigate to the Scripts directory
+3. Place the .exe release in the same folder (assuming this is your portable installation folder or choose anyone)
-3. Run:
+4. Run:

-./CreateStartupShortcut.ps1
+./CreateStartupShortcut.ps1 or CreateTaskSchedule.ps1

-This creates a startup shortcut without modifying system policies.
+This creates a startup shortcut/ taskschedule job without modifying system policies.

 ---